-My recommendation is to really push at the coroners because a lot of the deaths down in my area in the

-1 downtown east side, they write it off as, you know, as like 2 an overdose.
-A lot of people don't talk about the hot 3 capping.
+24 My recommendation is to really push at the25 coroners because a lot of the deaths down in my area in the downtown east side, they write it off as, you know, as like an overdose.
+A lot of people don't talk about the hot capping.
 Hot capping is when they give you the wrong drug.
-4 That is intentional.
+That is intentional.
 Nobody ever talks about that.

-5 I don't mean any disrespect by my words.
-I 6 just want to tell you this is my reality, you know, as a 7 family member, that I push every day.
-You know, I know I 8 can't, you know, bring my mom and them back, but I'm sure 9 the heck going to stand and do everything that I can to 10 make sure that the families, you know, get what they 11 deserve, which is justice, you know, for their loved ones 12 and that.
-13 And I want to say haw'aa again for the 14 medicine and for the Elders and the medicine carriers and 15 the grandmothers for being patient and teaching me.
-I ask 16 a lot of questions because I want to learn because my three 17 sons are also part Cree, and I try to, you know, learn as 18 much as I can to bring home because they're not ready to go 19 to Fort Qu'appelle, Saskatchewan yet.
-They're slowly 20 working their way out here.
-21 But I just want to say to, you know, to the 22 families my heart and my love is always with you all the 23 way and but just how effort in allowing me.
-24 And the Commissioners, I think these four individuals here are really great humans.
-I've had the
+I don't mean any disrespect by my words.
+I 5 just want to tell you this is my reality, you know, as a 6 family member, that I push every day.
+You know, I know I 7 can't, you know, bring my mom and them back, but I'm sure 8 the heck going to stand and do everything that I can to 9 make sure that the families, you know, get what they 10 deserve, which is justice, you know, for their loved ones 11 12 and that.

-1 opportunity to spend a lot of time with them.
-And, you 2 know, we're we are all learning and we are a work in 3 progress together.
-And a lot of errors have been made and 4 there's going to be many more, you know, errors that are 5 going to be made.
+And I want to say haw'aa again for the 13 medicine and for the Elders and the medicine carriers and 14 the grandmothers for being patient and teaching me.
+I ask 15 a lot of questions because I want to learn because my three 16 sons are also part Cree, and I try to, you know, learn as 17 much as I can to bring home because they're not ready to go 18 to Fort Qu'appelle, Saskatchewan yet.
+They're slowly 19 working their way out here.
+20 opportunity to spend a lot of time with them.
+And, you know, we're -- we are all learning and we are a work in progress together.
+And a lot of errors have been made and there's going to be many more, you know, errors that are going to be made.
 And we just have to be patient.